Swingline0/woocommerce-cardconnect/readme.md

 * Phpmyadmin is mapped to port 9090 if needed, credentials are:
   * Username: root
   * Password: TEST
+* To reset the test site while it's running, run `npm run init`.
+This will perform the same process as when the application is started.
 * WP-CLI commands may be run using the following format:
   * `npm run wp -- <<command here>>`
     e.g. `npm run wp -- option get home`